EndPointCorp/lg_ros_nodes/spacenav_remote/README.md

 ### Usage

 1. Run spcenav_remote ros node on displaynode
+2. Open the port 6564 on the remote system by adding the below to /etc/iptables.conf:
+`-A INPUT -p tcp -s 10.42.0.0/16 --dport 6564 -j ACCEPT`
-2. Forward port `6564`
+3. Forward port `6564`
+4. Install the `spnav` package: `pip install spnav`
-3. Run scrips/client.py on client computer
+5. Run scrips/client.py on client computer

 ### ROS Nodes